strome-org/microsoft-365-docs-test/microsoft-365/managed-desktop/get-started/apps.md

 ## Office applications
 As part of the Microsoft 365 E5 license, Office 365 Standard Suite (64 Bit) is deployed by Microsoft.

-For details, see [Technologies and devices](../intro/technologies-and-devices.md#technologies) <!--- and the other applications licensed under Office 365 E5 may be deployed by the customer using Intune’s deployment tools.-->
+For details, see [Microsoft Managed Desktop technologies](../intro/technologies-and-devices.md) <!--- and the other applications licensed under Office 365 E5 may be deployed by the customer using Intune’s deployment tools.-->

 ## Line-of-business applications
 This table summarizes responsibilities across the different phases for line-of-business (LOB) applications.